tomiiha/Football_Calculator/README.md

 # Football Scraping and Calculation tool

 scraping_tool.py has been created to capture website data (fbref.com), that can be then fed into the season_calcs.py engine.
 This will run some simple metrics to track team performance.
+Currently in a very simplistic form, however expanding slowly to make scraping a bit easier, and then build the calculations engine to capture some narrative based off of these data.

 # Currently building for the data parser: